8 Opportunities For Accredited Investors

 Business entities, such as banks, brokerage houses, and trust funds, also qualify as accredited investors.

-The Bottom Line: No Risk, No Reward
+No Risk, No Reward

-Accredited investors have greater access to more exclusive and exotic investment opportunities than those with less investment capital.
+Accredited investors have greater access to more exclusive and exotic investment opportunities than those with less available capital.
 If you prefer a more aggressive investment strategy with the potential for significantly higher returns, check these investment alternatives for accredited investors.

 While offering higher distributions than traditional securities, some investment alternatives also carry greater risk.